12 Best Foods to Remineralize Teeth & Reverse Early Cavities (Dentist-Approved)

 Introduction

-Did you know 90% of early cavities can heal themselves with the right nutrients?
-(NIH, 2023).
-Contrary to popular belief, your teeth aren’t doomed once decay starts – science proves you can reverse early cavities naturally by harnessing your saliva’s mineral-rich ‘repair kit’.
+With the right nutrients, 90% of early cavities can also be healed naturally without any intervention.
+(NIH, 2023) Contrary to popular belief, your teeth aren’t doomed once decay starts – science proves you can reverse early cavities naturally by harnessing your saliva’s mineral-rich ‘repair kit’.

 In this dentist-approved guide, you’ll discover the 9 best foods to remineralize teeth and rebuild enamel, including a surprising kitchen staple that delivers 3x more cavity-fighting minerals than fluoride toothpaste (page 4).
-Cheese, bone broth, and salmon pack minerals that strengthen teeth and help repair early damage.
+Cheese, bone broth and salmon are rich in minerals which help to strengthen teeth and repair the first damage.

 ✔️ Seal microscopic cracks in enamel